brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 3,308 gp

-Craft Magic Arms and Armor, _ [bleed](spell_dir/bleed#_bleed_, _ [vampiric touch](spell_dir/vampiricTouch#_vampiric-touch_
+Craft Magic Arms and Armor, _ [bleed](spell_dir/bleed#_bleed)_, _ [vampiric touch](spells/vampiricTouch#_vampiric-touch)_

 Bloodthirst Dagger

 **Price** 60,802 gp; **Aura** moderate evocation; **CL** 10th; **Weight** 1 lb.

-The blade of this _+2 [wounding](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding dagger_ is brightly polished.
+The blade of this _+2 [wounding](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding) dagger_ is brightly polished.
 Even when drenched in a victim's blood, it appears clean and dry moments later, as though it has been newly cleaned.

 A _bloodthirst dagger_ rewards its wielder most when used relentlessly against a single target.
-When attacking a creature that is still bleeding from the _bloodthirst dagger_'s _ [wounding](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding)_ property, the dagger deals an additional +1 point of damage against the target for each bleeding wound the creature possesses (maximum +10).
-Whenever the wielder of _bloodthirst_ confirms a critical hit with the weapon, she can choose to deal 1d6 points of additional damage for each still-bleeding wound the target possesses (maximum +5d6 damage.
+When attacking a creature that is still bleeding from the _bloodthirst dagger_'s _ [wounding](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding)_ property, the dagger deals an additional +1 point of damage against the target for each bleeding wound the creature possesses (maximum +10).
+Whenever the wielder of _bloodthirst_ confirms a critical hit with the weapon, she can choose to deal 1d6 points of additional damage for each still-bleeding wound the target possesses (maximum +5d6 damage).
 This additional damage is not multiplied by the critical hit, but is in addition to the damage normally added for bleeding wounds.
 Dealing this damage immediately heals all bleeding wounds possessed by the wielder.

 Construction Requirements

 **Cost** 30,552 gp

-Craft Magic Arms and Armor, _ [bleed](spell_dir/bleed#_bleed_, _ [inflict serious wounds](spell_dir/inflictSeriousWounds#_inflict-serious-wounds)_
+Craft Magic Arms and Armor, _ [bleed](spells/bleed#_bleed)_, _ [inflict serious wounds](spell_dir/inflictSeriousWounds#_inflict-serious-wounds)_

 Boulderhead Mace

 **Price** 6,812 gp; **Aura** moderate transmutation; **CL** 9th; **Weight** 8 lbs.

 The head of this _+1 heavy mace_ is made from a single piece of roughly spherical, polished granite.
 Once per day, the wielder can command the mace to release this head, which grows to the size of a Large boulder and rolls quickly in a direction the wielder specifies.
-The boulder rolls in a straight line for up to 60 feet, crushing everything in its path for 3d8+5 points of damage (Reflex DC 19 half.
+The boulder rolls in a straight line for up to 60 feet, crushing everything in its path for 3d8+5 points of damage (Reflex DC 19 half).
 The boulder collapses into rubble and dust at the end of its path or if it encounters an obstacle it cannot break through or roll over, creating a 10-foot-square area of difficult terrain.
 A new stone mace-head grows on the weapon's haft over the next 24 hours, and it is unusable as a weapon until the head regrows.

 Construction Requirements

 **Cost** 3,652 gp

-Craft Magic Arms and Armor, _ [wall of stone](spell_dir/wallOfStone#_wall-of-stone_
+Craft Magic Arms and Armor, _ [wall of stone](spells/wallOfStone#_wall-of-stone)_

 Burrowing Bullet